ASMRoyal/destos/README.md

-# destos
+# Destos
-its a simple discord token gen and checker. it display the token if its valid
+Its a Simple Discord Token Generator and Checker.
+It Display's the Token if its Valid!